KaveIO/Eskapade/docs/source/package_structure.rst

 Troubleshooting
 ---------------

-One of the easiest mistakes to make when running the framework is not sourcing the right files or opening a new terminal without setting the right environment.
-Be careful of this, if you want to run eskapade you have to:

-  * Source the right virtual environment
-  * Source the eskapade repository
-  * Start your notebook / start your IDE / run the code

-The least error prone ways are docker and VMs, because they automatically have the right environment variables set.
+The least error prone ways are docker and VMs, because they automatically have the dependencies set.